An MRCP scan is a scan that uses magnetic resonance imaging to produce pictures of your liver, bile ducts, gallbladder and pancreas.

 - Investigating the cause of inflammation of your pancreas (pancreatitis).

-- Investigating unexplained tummy (abdominal pain).
+- Investigating unexplained abdominal pain (tummy pain).

 Other abnormalities an MRCP can identify:

 - Structural abnormalities of the cystic and hepatic ducts.